 - full supporting backing data has been sent to email@example.com (must include all details set out on this page)

-- the invoice was sent to Public Health, Telford & Wrekin Council, Darby House, Lawn Central, Telford, TF3 4JA.
+- invoice has been sent to Public Health, Telford & Wrekin Council, Darby House, Lawn Central, Telford, TF3 4JA.

-Failure to do so will result in a standard response requesting necessary steps are taken in relation to published terms.
+Failure to confirm will result in a standard response requesting necessary steps are taken in relation to published terms.